enkore/i3pystatus/docs/configuration.rst

 They give you access to all attributes supported by `i3bar protocol
 <http://i3wm.org/docs/i3bar-protocol.html#_blocks_in_detail>`_.

-Hints are available as ``hints`` setting in all modules and its value should be a dictionary or ``None``.
-An attribute defined in ``hints`` will be applied only if module output does not contain attribute with the same name already.
+Hints are available as the ``hints`` setting in all modules and its value should be a dictionary or ``None``.
+An attribute defined in ``hints`` will be applied only if the module output does not contain attribute with the same name already.

 Some possible uses for these attributes are: